EZ Streets: Reception and cancellation

 After its first episode in its regular timeslot on Wednesday, October 30, 1996, it was put on hiatus with CBS president Leslie Moonves promising that the show would be "relaunched" at a later date.

 The series was relaunched that spring from March 1, 1997, to April 2, 1997, but failed to garner a substantial audience.
 CBS canceled EZ Streets in April 1997 due to low ratings.
 The last episode, "Neither Have I Wings to Fly", never aired on CBS, although it was broadcast once in Canada.
 Critics criticized Moonves for not reairing the pilot and first series episode before the relaunch.

 Episodes

+Production

+Each episode of the series reportedly costed $1.6 million to produce.

 Syndication

 In 2006, repeats of the series began airing on the new U.S. cable channel, Sleuth.
 All episodes, including the one not shown on CBS, were aired.

 Home media

 On May 23, 2006, Universal Studios released the 2-hour pilot episode and the episodes "Every Dog Has Its Day" and "One Acquainted with the Night" on a single DVD as part of its Brilliant But Cancelled series.